MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-The index of the first character of the substring_view searched for when successful; otherwise `npos`.
+The index of the first character of the substring searched for when successful; otherwise `npos`.

 ### Example